bigbinary/neeto-ui/README.md

 ## Building

-Run `yarn build` to build new bundle files and **increment the version number** in `package.json`.
-Make sure to commit and push the changes to Github.
-In the host application, run `yarn add https://github.com/bigbinary/neeto-ui.git` to update it to the latest version.
+NeetoUI gets auto-published to npm on new commit to master.
+You can checkout the `publish` workflow in git actions to get a live update.

 ## Documentation